The Shaving Industry

 The New York City Department of Consumer Affairs found that the women’s version of a product costs more than the men’s version of the same product across many item-based industries.
 This includes toys, clothes, hygiene products, and senior care products.

 Girls toys and clothes cost more 55% and 26% of the time, respectively.
-And women’s senior home health products like adult diapers costs more 45% of the time.
+And women’s senior home health products like adult diapers cost more 45% of the time.
 Female deemed deodorant and shampoo expenses more 56% of the time.

-Old Navy was charging 12-15 dollars more for women’s plus-sized clothing than men’s plus-sized clothing.
+Old Navy was charging 12-15 dollars more for women’s plus-size clothing than men’s plus-sized clothing.
 There was a statement by Gap, which owns Old Navy stating “they are created by a team of designers who are experts in creating the most flattering and on-trend plus styles, which includes curve-enhancing and curve-flattering elements such as four-way stretch materials and contoured waistbands, which most men’s garments do not include.”

 Personal hygiene products are bought more frequently than clothing.
 And, in addition to the purchasing of these items, the price gap between male and female products are very high, which is a significant disadvantage towards women.
 For hair care products such as shampoo, women pay about $8.39 on average, while men pay $5.68 on average.
 Yes, $3.